OskyRosky/CrossValidation/README.md

 Data often follows specific patterns or dependencies that traditional CV methods fail to account for.
 In such cases, specialized cross-validation techniques are required to ensure proper model evaluation.
 These methods include Time Series Split, Group K-Fold, and Blocked Cross-Validation, each designed to address distinct challenges in structured datasets.

-3.1.
+### 3.1.
 Time Series Cross-Validation

+**Definition**

-Definition: Time Series Cross-Validation is designed specifically for sequential data, where future values depend on past values.
+Time Series Cross-Validation is designed specifically for sequential data, where future values depend on past values.
 Unlike traditional K-Fold CV, which randomly splits data, this method ensures that the training set only contains past data points relative to the test set.
 Purpose: The goal is to evaluate models under real-world conditions by mimicking how they would be used in production, where future data is not yet available.

-Advantages:
+**Advantages**

 Prevents data leakage by ensuring test data comes after training data.
 Reflects real-world forecasting conditions.

-Disadvantages:
+**Disadvantages**

 Requires careful handling to maintain a balance between training and test data sizes.
 Can result in high variance if data is not sufficiently large.

+**Example Use Case**

-Example Use Case: Predicting stock market trends, where a model is trained on past prices and tested on future ones.
+Predicting stock market trends, where a model is trained on past prices and tested on future ones.

-3.2.
+### 3.2.
 Group K-Fold Cross-Validation

 Definition: In datasets where samples are grouped (e.g., patients in a medical study or users in a recommendation system), Group K-Fold Cross-Validation ensures that all data points from the same group appear in either the training or the test set, but not both.
 Purpose: This prevents data leakage caused by information from the same entity appearing in both sets.
 Advantages: